 Cardiovascular disease is responsible for more deaths and more hospitalizations in the United States than any other disease, over 5 million admissions yearly.
 Coronary heart disease (CHD) causes over one in seven deaths.

 In many patients with AMI, no precipitating factor can be identified.
 The clinical history remains of substantial value in establishing a diagnosis.
-A prodromal history of angina can ...
+A prodromal ...